 - Read Bio/Biochem: Proteins.
 Same process as above.

 - Read Psych/Social: The senses; the nervous system.
 Same process as above.

 - Read something challenging and not directly MCAT-related.
 There’s no content to learn for CARS, but incorporating difficult, not-necessarily-interesting-to-you reading into your study schedule can help you improve your focus and comprehension for the real thing.
 Plus, it can be a nice break for your brain from all of that science!

-- Take the AAMC E-book Mini-Test.
+- Complete the AAMC MCAT Sample Question Guide.
 Even at this early stage, do your practice questions right.
 Complete at least a whole passage on your own before you check your answers (no peeking!).
-Ideally, work through the whole mini-test in one sitting, and then review all at once.
+Ideally, work through the whole Sample Question Guide in one sitting, and then review all at once.
 Remember that reviewing your practice is absolutely THE most important thing you are going to do among all of the important things that you do to get ready for the MCAT.
 Review thoroughly and thoughtfully, and take notes about topics or question types that are challenging for you.